Affogato, SW16 4AQ

 Cafe/coffee shop in Norbury.

-Eggs florentine (£5.50) photo were well-presented, and a change from the usual in that one egg was on the traditional spinach while the other was on a halved tomato (this is clearly indicated on the menu).
+In April 2016, eggs florentine (£5.50) photo was well-presented, and a change from the usual in that one egg was on the traditional spinach while the other was on a halved tomato (this was clearly indicated on the menu).
 The spinach was nicely seasoned and nicely cooked, and I wished there had been more of it.
 The yolks of the eggs were properly runny, spilling out at the mere touch of a knife, but unfortunately so in part were the whites (still, I'd rather have slightly runny whites than a hard yolk).
 The muffin was a bit too doughy for my taste.
 I was initially a bit sceptical of the reduced balsamic drizzle, but it turned out to be nicely balanced, not too sweet, and a useful extra little kick of tanginess.

-Kake's verdict: I'd come back if I was in the area.
+Kake's verdict: I'd certainly come back if I was in the area.

 Accessibility: A step to get in.
 No steps to toilet (single unisex cubicle), though the floor is a bit uneven.